nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/overview.md

 >
 >In the example above, Workfront is managing and planning work efforts throughout the lifecycle of the Marketo Engage Program.
 That said, Workfront's flexibility can extend to managing all your marketing team's efforts.
 This includes account-based marketing, marketing content supply chains, agency management, digital and social campaign management, and sales enablement programs.

-## Understanding How Marketing Initiatives Are Represented in Workfront {#understanding-how-marketing-initiatives-are-represented-in-workfront}
+## Understanding how marketing initiatives are represented in Workfront {#understanding-how-marketing-initiatives-are-represented-in-workfront}

 Adobe Workfront enables organizations to manage work to drive more efficient execution.
 Within Workfront there is a hierarchy of objects that provide a framework for planning, resource management, and collaboration across various teams.